mvleest-code/ee_apiv2_lds_test/README.md

-# EE-LDS-TESTING
 EE-LDS-TESTING

-# ADD USERNAME AND PASSWORD TO RUN
-username   = ""
+ADD USERNAME AND PASSWORD TO RUN username   = "" <br>
 password   = ""

-#Purpose of this script:
+Purpose of this script:
 Test Eagle Eye Local Display Station /g/device and /g/device/rtsp api calls:

 Result of the script should look something like this;